Fetal Arrhythmia: Causes and Concerns

 The normal heart rate for a fetus is anywhere between 120 and 160 beats per minute.
 This is a rare condition, occurring in only 1-2% of pregnancies, and is normally a temporary, benign occurrence.
 However, on rare occasions, irregular heart rhythm can lead to death.

 What causes fetal arrhythmia?

-As noted above the majority of fetal arrhythmia conditions take care of themselves.
 Your health care provider’s first step will be to monitor the heart rate and well-being of your baby.
-However, there may be questions about the condition that warrant further investigation.
+However, there may be questions about the condition that warrants further investigation.
 In these rare cases, your healthcare provider may refer you to a fetal cardiologist for further evaluation.

 1. DiLeo, G. (2002).
 The anxious parent’s Guide to Pregnancy (p.
 108).
 New York City: Contemporary Books.

 2. Fetal Arrhythmia/Dysrhythmia. (n.d.).
 Retrieved August 15, 2014.